-The Esquire Classic Podcast, biweekly podcast about Esquire's greatest stories, September 2015.
+The Esquire Classic Podcast, biweekly podcast about Esquire's greatest stories.

-What I've Learned: The Animated Series, animated interviews with Clint Eastwood and other luminaries, April 2015.
+What I've Learned: The Animated Series, animated interviews with Clint Eastwood and other luminaries.

-The Falling Man Project, paywall fundraiser for The James Foley Scholarship Fund, September 2014.
+The Falling Man Project, paywall fundraiser for The James Foley Scholarship Fund.

-Narrative 4: How to Be a Man, launch website and book featuring 80 original short stories, June 2013.
+Narrative 4: How to Be a Man, launch website and book featuring 80 original short stories.

 "Nirvana," fiction by Adam Johnson, Esquire, August 2013.
-Winner of The Sunday Times Short Story Prize; included in the National Book Award-winning collection Fortune Smiles.
+Included in the National Book Award-winning collection Fortune Smiles.

 "Joplin," by Luke Dittrich, Esquire, October 2011.
 Winner, National Magazine Award for Feature Writing, 2012.